Completions and DK-equivalences of ${\Theta_n}$-spaces: Introduction

-\begin{ov}\pdfbookmark[1]{Overview}{Overview} We use an inductive approach to prove Theorem \ref{t1}, and for the base case $k=1$, our proof strategy is essentially the same as Rezk's for $n=1$.
+We use an inductive approach to prove Theorem \ref{t1}, and for the base case $k=1$, our proof strategy follows the same structure as Rezk's for $n=1$.
 Rezk's completion construction makes use of the Cartesian structure on the category of simplicial spaces; however, DK-equivalences and the weak equivalences of the model structure for complete Segal spaces are not generally compatible with the Cartesian structure when considered between objects that are not fibrant, that is, complete Segal spaces.
 In order to show that the inclusion of a Segal space into its thickening is both a DK-equivalence and a weak equivalence, Rezk develops a stronger notion of equivalence called \emph{categorical equivalence} that implies the other two and is compatible with the Cartesian structure.
 Our completion functors for higher values of $k$ is obtained from the base case via a suspension construction that increases the dimension of all morphisms by 1.

 In Section \ref{sbg} we discuss the background on the relevant categories and model structures as well as some of the relationships to lower-dimensional cases.
 In Section \ref{smap} we recount some key properties of the enriched structure of Segal objects that are essential for studying fully faithfulness part of DK-equivalences, and that allow us to set up the inductive arguments for the higher-dimensional completions.
 In Section \ref{sho} we discuss notions of homotopy determined by interval objects, which we use to generalize categorical equivalences to a more general setting.
 This framework also allows us to compare categorical equivalences to weak equivalences and equivalences of categories.
 In Section \ref{sdk} we study DK-equivalences and their relationship to weak and categorical equivalences.
 In Section \ref{shcomp} we define the inductive base case of our completion functors and prove Theorem \ref{t1} for $k=1$.
 We also show a more restricted version of Theorem \ref{t3} which too serves as a base case for induction.
-Finally, in Section \ref{sscomp} we define our completion functors in the general case and prove all of our main theorems.

 The following diagram illustrates the various notions of equivalence that we consider for the inductive base cases of our results with the base case of Theorem \ref{t3} in the centre: